Members

 At the University of Fribourg, Regula Ludi regularly teaches introductory courses and MA seminars in Gender Studies for students of contemporary history, sociology and political science.
 She is the director of two research projects funded by the Swiss National Science foundation.
 The project Volunteering and Gender.
 Renegotiating the Social Division of Labor since the 1970s (2021-2025) explores the relationship between gender, power and voluntary work in contemporary Swiss history.
 The project Making History: Archival Activism (to Archive Activism) in the Interwar Period (2025-2029) is focusing on the establishment of record collections by social movements in their efforts to document their own histories and includes a subproject on the creation of international feminist archives in the 1920s and 1930s.
 Regula Ludi is also a partner of the AGORA project on Volunteering and Gender Relations headed by the historian Matthias Ruoss and realized in cooperation with the Gosteli Archives on Swiss Women’s History, Worblaufen.

 Pauline Milani is at the forefront of exploring the intricate history of gender, feminist theories, and antifeminist movements.
-Leading a dynamic research team, including a postdoc and a PhD student, she delves into the uncharted territory of antifeminism in Switzerland and its transnational connections.
+Leading a dynamic research team, including a postdoc and two PhD students, she delves into the uncharted territory of antifeminism in Switzerland and its transnational connections.
 This pioneering research, the first of its kind in Switzerland, is capturing significant attention from both the academic world and the media.

 In terms of the IGD's aims and objectives, Pauline Milani and her team see combining public science with outreach as a core value.
 She frequently works with the media, schools and various associations to provide historical insights on gender issues.
 She also co-directs the Dictionnaire sur l'histoire des femmes en Suisse, an online platform that bridges the gap between academic research and the general public.